thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 ** NOTICE: ** Several people are still testing this.
 If you want something more stable, you may want to wait.
 You can see the [current testing status, known issues, workarounds, and faq's here](https://github.com/just-trey/Marlin/blob/elegoo-neptune-2/config/Elegoo/Neptune-2/TESTING_STATUS.MD).

+Changelog is now availble here:

 # Marlin 2.x - Color UI - 3D Printer Firmware compiled for Elegoo Neptune 2

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-**Note:** The configurations and compiled versions are both available in this bundle.
+**Note:** The configurations and compiled versions are available in this bundle.

 This is a package of Marlin 2.x configurations for the Elegoo Neptune 2.
 The configurations are compatible with the Elegoo Neptune 2S.
 The source is a fork from [Marlin 2](https://github.com/MarlinFirmware/Marlin/releases).
 No changes have been made to the Marlin codebase, and only configuration files for the Elegoo Neptune 2 are added.

-These files are being provided as opensource under the same [GPL v3](https://www.gnu.org/licenses/gpl-3.0) license as Marlin 2.
+These files are provided as opensource under the same [GPL v3](https://www.gnu.org/licenses/gpl-3.0) license as Marlin 2.

 ## Please Read and Consider:
 I am providing these configurations to the community for free.
 If you find this helpful or your ETSY printer farm benefits from this (or makes you rich :grinning:), I would like you to please consider donating to a nonprofit close to my heart that supports my community.
 More information is at the end of this [README](#donation-request).